dolcalmi/anclax-lambda/README.md

 ```
 {
-  "PaymentsSecret": "seed with permission to make payments on behalf of users",
+  "PaymentSecret": "seed with permission to make payments on behalf of users",
   "SlackTopicArn": "arn:aws:sns:us-east-1:201246010122:a-production-anclax-sns-slack-message-testnet"
 }
 ```